Coronavirus (COVID-19 ) programme rollout in Fife

-NHS Fife are closely following guidelines by the Joint Committee on Vaccination and Immunisation (JCVI) as well as Scottish and UK Governments regarding vaccination groups, starting with those whose lives are most at risk from the virus.
-A robust booking system is in place and people will be contacted directly to invite them to attend for a vaccination.
+NHS Fife is closely following guidelines by the Joint Committee on Vaccination and Immunisation (JCVI) as well as Scottish and UK Governments regarding vaccination groups, starting with those whose lives are most at risk from the virus.
+NHS Fife is working with the national scheduling system and people are being contacted directly to invite them to attend for a vaccination.

 Invitation letters and appointments

 Missing appointment details

 What to do if you think you should have received a vaccination letter by now but have not.
 Please note that unless you are in the over 80's group you should not call your GP or your vaccination clinic.